-The information contained in the Law Guide is provided by us.
-It provides general legal information only and should not be understood as providing legal advice to be applied to a specific situation.
+The information contained in the Law Guide provides general legal information only and should not be understood as providing legal advice to be applied to a specific situation.

 Although every effort is made to ensure that the Law Guide is accurate and reflects the law at the time of use, it may or may not reflect very recent events or changes in the law.
 We will endeavour to place a guidance note on the Law Guide to indicate where a change in law has taken place affecting information contained in the Law Guide and we will endeavour to update that information within six weeks of the change in law.
 However, we do not promise, warrant, or guarantee that the Law Guide is correct, complete, or up-to-date.
 We are not responsible for any errors or omissions in the information provided in the Law Guide.
 Further, we cannot be held responsible for any action taken or not taken by you as a result, direct or otherwise, of information contained in or accessed through the Law Guide.
 Before you act or rely on the Law Guide, you should take specific legal advice from a licensed legal practitioner.

-The Document Preparation Service is provided by us.
-It does not provide legal advice nor does it represent a legal service; it is an automated software solution provided to persons who choose to prepare their own legal documents.
+The Document Preparation Service does not provide legal advice nor does it represent a legal service; it is an automated software solution provided to persons who choose to prepare their own legal documents.
 It is designed to collect relevant information and data to assist you in preparing a legal document (Document) online from a document template.

 When using the Document Preparation Service, you will be asked a series of questions by a document assembly and drafting system (System).
 The answers you give will dictate the content of the Document produced automatically by the System from the document template.
 You alone are responsible for ensuring the answers or any information that you give are correct.
 You should make sure that all information supplied, including the identity of any parties or signatories, their age and capacity, is accurate.
 Since it is automated, the System can only use the answers which you supply, to produce your Document.
 You must carefully check that the Document produced, fully reflects your wishes.
 If it does not, you should not sign it.